 Other Considerations Associated with Thermoplastics

 The degree of crystallinity affects the properties of semi-crystalline thermoplastic polymers.
 If the crystallinity is low, then the composite is tough but with poor solvent resistance.
-Majority of the engineered thermoplastics demonstrate very fast crystallization rates.
+The majority of the engineered thermoplastics demonstrate very fast crystallization rates.
 Another key concern with any composite structure is the way of attaching a piece with other parts of a structure.
 To weld structures, it is required to soften the material by heating the bondline up to the processing temperature.

-Recent developments in automated techniques facilitate cost-effective production of thermoplastic parts.
+Recent developments in automated techniques facilitate the cost-effective production of thermoplastic parts.
 Several companies develop a wide range of automated techniques to enhance production speed and thermoplastic part quality.
 Some of the most common techniques used include Automated Fiber Placement and Tape Placement, Thermoforming, Robotic Lay-up, and Continuous Compression Molding (CCM).

 Automated Fiber Placement and Tape Placement

 Companies produce parts by utilizing thermoplastic composite tows and slit tape.
 The tape is placed on a tool or mandrel under temperature and pressure, resulting in the consolidation of the material without any further processing.
-However, the unitapes utilized must have very low void contents as it is a relatively low pressure process.
+However, the unitapes utilized must have very low void contents as it is a relatively low-pressure process.
 Technology utilized by TenCate in the production of thermoplastic unitapes innately provides both superior polymer distribution and low voids.
 Figure 1 shows a cross section photo illustrating TenCate’s TC1200 PEEK unitape laminates.